 What is the PACIO Project?

-The PACIO project is a collaborative effort to advance interoperable health data exchange between post-acute care providers, patients, and other key stakeholders across health care, using a consensus-based use case-driven approach.
+The PACIO Project is a collaborative effort to advance interoperable health data exchange between post-acute care (PAC) and other providers, patients, and key stakeholders across health care and to promote health data exchange in collaboration with policy makers, standards organizations, and industry through a consensus-based, case-driven approach.

-The primary goal of the PACIO Project is to establish a framework for the development of post-acute care Fast Healthcare Interoperability Resource (FHIR) technical implementation guides and Reference Implementations that will facilitate health data exchange through standards-based application programming interfaces (APIs).
+The goal of the PACIO Project is to gain industry adoption by establishing a framework for the development of post-acute care Fast Healthcare Interoperability Resources (FHIR) Implementation Guides and Reference Implementations that will facilitate health data exchange through standards-based application programming interfaces (APIs).

 What is FHIR?